 In addition to obsessive preoccupation and doubts, both presentations of ROCD are associated with a variety of compulsive behaviors aimed to reduce their feelings of uncertainty, anxiety, and distress, or to reduce the frequency of such thoughts.
-Common compulsions include, but are not only:
+Common compulsions include, but are not limited to:

 People with ROCD often try to avoid situations that trigger their unwanted thoughts and doubts.
-For instance, they may avoid specific social situations, such as friends they consider to have a “perfect” relationship or to be very much in love with their partners.
+For instance, they may avoid specific social situations, such as time with friends who they consider to have a “perfect” relationship or to be very much in love with their partners.
 Similarly, they may also avoid particular leisure activities, such as seeing romantic movies for fear of not feeling as “strong” or “passionate” love as the characters in the movies.

 People with ROCD may give great importance to romantic relationships.
-Negative events relating to their relationships may, therefore, cause them significant distress and make them doubt their own worth.
+Negative events relating to their relationships may cause them significant distress and make them doubt their own worth as a result.
 People with partner-focused obsessions may be particularly sensitive to the way their partner compares with others and the way their partner is looked upon by the rest of the world.
-Situations where their partner is viewed unfavorably or when encountering potential alternative partners, therefore, may cause intense distress and trigger preoccupation.
+Situations where their partner is viewed unfavorably or when encountering potential alternative partners may lead to intense distress and trigger preoccupation.

-People with ROCD may have a variety of extreme beliefs about relationships that may make them more responsive and emotionally reactive to relationship concerns and doubts, and these doubts and concerns may have a greater emotional effect on them than they would for the average person.
-Extreme beliefs can include beliefs about the terrible consequences of being in the “wrong” relationships (e.g., “A romantic relationship that doesn’t always feel right is probably a destructive relationship”), about leaving an existing relationships (e.g., “I think breaking up with a partner is one of the worst things that can happen to anyone”), or about being without a partner (e.g., “The thought of going through life without a partner scares me to death”).
+People with ROCD may have a variety of extreme beliefs about relationships that may make them more sensitive to relationship concerns and doubts, and these doubts and concerns may have a greater emotional effect on them than they would for the average person.
+Extreme beliefs can include beliefs about the terrible consequences of being in the “wrong” relationships (e.g., “A romantic relationship that doesn’t always feel right is probably a destructive relationship”), about leaving an existing relationship (e.g., “I think breaking up with a partner is one of the worst things that can happen to anyone”), or about being without a partner (e.g., “The thought of going through life without a partner scares me to death”).

 Extreme beliefs about love may also make people with ROCD more vulnerable to negative relationship thoughts or emotions.
-Examples of such beliefs about love may include “If the relationship is not completely perfect, it is unlikely to be ‘true love’”, “If you doubt your love for your partner, it is likely it is not the ‘right’ relationship” and “If you don’t think about your partner all the time, s/he is probably not THE ONE.”
+Examples of such beliefs about love may include: “If the relationship is not completely perfect, it is unlikely to be ‘true love,’” “If you doubt your love for your partner, it is likely it is not the ‘right’ relationship,” and “If you don’t think about your partner all the time, they are probably not THE ONE.”
 Similar to other forms of OCD, beliefs about the importance of thoughts (e.g., “If I think about it, it must mean something”), difficulty with uncertainty, and an inflated sense of responsibility (e.g., failing to prevent disaster is as bad as causing it) may also increase sensitivity to ROCD.

 Treatment Options for ROCD

-Treatment of ROCD is similar to other cognitive behavioral treatments of OCD.
+Treatment of ROCD is similar to other cognitive-behavioral treatments of OCD.
 Before treatment can begin, however, it is important for those with ROCD to recognize that the ROCD symptoms are getting in the way of their ability to fully experience their relationships.
-Significant symptom reduction through treatment would, therefore, allow them to reach a decision about their relationship based on their experience of it, rather than based on ROCD-related fears.
+Significant symptom reduction through treatment would then allow them to reach a decision about their relationship based on their experience of it, rather than based on ROCD-related fears.

-Therapy includes assessment and information gathering, and mapping of the client’s symptoms.
-The therapist and client must also reach an understanding of what beliefs and views of self and others may be affected by the individual’s ROCD symptoms.
-A variety of CBT [e.g., cognitive restructuring, exposure and response prevention (ERP)] and experiential techniques (e.g., imagination-based exposures) are then used to explore and challenge these beliefs and views and reduce compulsive behaviors.
+Therapy includes assessment and information gathering, as well as mapping of the client’s symptoms.
+The therapist and client must also reach an understanding of what beliefs and views of the self and others may be affected by the individual’s ROCD symptoms.
+A variety of cognitive-behavioral therapy approaches such as cognitive restructuring, exposure and response prevention (ERP) and experiential techniques (e.g., imagination-based exposures) are then used to explore and challenge these beliefs and views and reduce compulsive behaviors.
 Finally, treatment gains are reviewed, effective strategies are summarized, and relapse prevention plans are made for possible setbacks down the road.

 Individuals suffering with OCD typically find great relief in reading or hearing about someone going through what they are experiencing.
-And it is our hope that this research will help raise awareness and understanding about this type of OCD.
+It is our hope that this research will help raise awareness and understanding about this type of OCD.
 As with other forms of OCD, ROCD is treatable with the right approach.
-The goal of our research is to continue to clarify the nature of ROCD and the unique symptoms that people with ROCD experience, and to investigate ways of improving treatments aimed at helping these individuals live better and more productive lives.
+The goal of our research is to continue to clarify the nature of ROCD and the unique symptoms that people with ROCD experience, and to investigate ways of improving treatments aimed at helping these individuals live better lives and maintain strong and secure relationships.

-Guy Doron, PhD, and Danny Derby, PhD, are Clinical Psychologists and Co-Directors of the Relationship Obsessive Compulsive Research Unit at the School of Psychology, Interdisciplinary Center (IDC) Herzliya, Israel (http://rocd.net).
+Guy Doron, PhD, and Danny Derby, PhD, are Clinical Psychologists and Co-Directors of the Relationship Obsessive Compulsive Research Unit at the School of Psychology, Reichman University (IDC) Herzliya, Israel (http://rocd.net).
 Recently published findings from their lab’s research on Relationship OCD can be found on https://rocd.net/papers/.
 Finding regarding their GGtude mobile platform can be found on https://ggtude.com/the-science-behind-ggtude/.